maiatoday/Glob/README.md

 * figure out logic :)

 ## Bonus tasks:
-*Make the main Glob colour change as it melds with the other globs it meets *make the globs shudder and wobble
+* make the main Glob colour change as it melds with the other globs it meets
+* make the globs shudder and wobble